Luke Evans: Career

 In 2013, Evans played the antagonist Owen Shaw in Fast & Furious 6, and in 2014, he played Dracula in the film Dracula Untold.
 Evans was cast as Eric Draven in the reboot of The Crow.
 In June 2014, he joined the cast of the film High-Rise with Tom Hiddleston and Jeremy Irons.
 In January 2015, Evans officially exited The Crow to pursue other projects.
 The same year, GQ named him one of the 50 best dressed British men.

 In 2016, Evans appeared in the thriller film The Girl on the Train, co-starring Emily Blunt.
 In 2017, he had the villainous role of Gaston in Disney's live-action adaptation of Beauty and the Beast, directed by Bill Condon and co-starring Emma Watson and Dan Stevens.
 Evans was also set to reprise his role as Gaston in a Beauty and the Beast prequel limited series for Disney+, alongside Josh Gad, who was serving as co-creator, co-writer and executive producer.

-He also played the lead role, William Moulton Marston, the creator of Wonder Woman, in the film Professor Marston and the Wonder Women.
+Evans played the lead role, William Moulton Marston, the creator of Wonder Woman, in the film Professor Marston and the Wonder Women.

-In 2018, Evans starred in TNT drama The Alienist, as newspaper illustrator John Moore.
+In 2018, Evans starred in the TNT drama The Alienist, as newspaper illustrator John Moore.
 He released his debut studio album, At Last, on 22 November 2019.

-On 8 November 2019, Evans starred in Roland Emmerich's war movie Midway, alongside Ed Skrein, Patrick Wilson, Mandy Moore, Aaron Eckhart, Nick Jonas, Dennis Quaid, and Woody Harrelson.
+In 2019, Evans starred in Roland Emmerich's war movie Midway, alongside Ed Skrein, Patrick Wilson, Mandy Moore, Aaron Eckhart, Nick Jonas, Dennis Quaid, and Woody Harrelson.

 In 2021, Evans played Lars Lee in the Hulu miniseries, Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty, which features Nicole Kidman in the lead role, alongside Melissa McCarthy, Michael Shannon, Samara Weaving, Asher Keddie, and Bobby Cannavale.

-He also played The Coachman in Robert Zemeckis' live-action film adaptation of Disney's Pinocchio, with Tom Hanks.
+Evans also played The Coachman in Robert Zemeckis' live-action film adaptation of Disney's Pinocchio, with Tom Hanks.

 Evans was awarded Man of the Year at the ninth annual Virgin Atlantic Attitude Awards.

+His 2024 memoir Boy from the Valleys: My Unexpected Journey was published by Ebury Books.
+The book recounts his isolation as a child in Aberbargoed, his family membership in Jehovah's Witnesses, his first entry in Eisteddfod singing competitions, and his subsequent route to a career as actor and singer.

-Evans is set to make his Broadway debut in the role of Dr. Frank-N-Furter in a 2026 revival of The Rocky Horror Show.
+Evans made his Broadway debut in the role of Dr. Frank-N-Furter in a 2026 revival of The Rocky Horror Show, earning a Tony Award nomination for his performance.